 - CBD Pre-rolls are pre-rolled CBD “joints” made with the hemp flower.
 These pre-rolls are great for relaxing at home after a long day or whenever you’re looking for quick relief.

-- CBD Flower in 3.5 and 7 grams are for users who prefer to use flower on their own terms.
+- CBD Flower in 3.5 and 7 grams is for users who prefer to use flower on their own terms.
 This option is usually cheaper on a per gram basis than CBD pre-rolls.

 CBD Products on Amazon